-The threat groups behind REvil (Sodinokibi) and DoppelPaymer quickly followed the Maze group’s methods: exfiltrate data before encrypting and demanding a ransom; if it is not paid, expose snippets until a payoff is received.
+The threat groups behind REvil (Sodinokibi) and DoppelPaymer quickly followed the Maze group’s methods: exfiltrate data before encrypting and demanding a ransom; if not paid, expose snippets until they receive a payoff.

 They, no doubt, will not be the last.

-The City of Pensacola and Southwire were targeted and exposed by Maze late last year, and the group apparently has its sights set on the healthcare industry.
+Maze targeted and exposed The City of Pensacola and Southwire late last year.
+Apparently, the group has its sights set on the healthcare industry.

-A public report naming affected organizations has yet to be released though the Maze group’s personal list of compiled victims include 29 targets that have yet to pay.
+Officials have yet to release a public report naming affected organizations though the Maze group’s personal list of compiled victims includes 29 targets that have yet to pay.

 Known healthcare organizations include Stockdale Radiology and Sunset Radiology.